umardraz/virtspace/Virtspace-Ubuntu.rst

 ::

   1. Requirements
-  2. MySQL Server Installation
+  2. MongoDB Installation
-  3. Postfix and Dovecot
-  4. Web Server Installation
-  5. Postfix vManager Installation
-  6. DKIM (Domain Keys)
+  3. Webserver Installation
+  4. php-libvirt installation
+  5. libvirt configuration

 1. Requirements
 ===============

-* Postfix which supports virtual domains and mailboxes including vda patch.
-* a compatible IMAP/POP3 server (such as Dovecot and Courier), but in this howto we will only discuss Dovecot
+* Virtspace based on php-libvirt for managing kvm virtulization.
+* MongoDB database server required, we will see later on how to installl.
-* PHP v4 and above with PDO and mysqli supported.
+* PHP v4 and above with pecl mongo supported.

 2. MySQL Server Installation
 ============================